La Sportiva Skwama - Women's Review

 Our Analysis and Test Results

 The Skwama from La Sportiva is an elegant, technical slipper that combines comfort with performance.
-It is great for smearing, steep climbing, and even crack climbing, making it an excellent choice for high-level sport and trad climbing.
+It is great for smearing, steep climbing, and even crack climbing, making it an excellent choice for high-level sport, trad, and gym climbing.

 Comfort

 The Skwama is one of the most comfortable shoes we tested.
 Many of the shoes that compare to these in terms of comfort cater to beginners, but the Skwama is a high-performance shoe that delivers the comfort of a slipper.
-The simple Velcro closure and stretchy sleeve make it easy to slide these shoes on and off in between burns on your project.
+The simple Velcro closure and stretchy sleeve make it easy to slide these shoes on and off in between burns on your project or while hanging at a belay.

 At first, the shape of the Skwama can be hard to get used to, as they are both soft and downturned.
 This combination can feel a bit strange across your arch at first, but once these shoes break in, they fit like a glove.
-With that in mind, during testing, these shoes stretched out more than most La Sportiva models.
-We suggest downsizing at least a half size if you are looking for a performance fit.
+Keep in mind that because it's an unlined shoe, it will stretch a bit over time – we recommend sizing down at least a half size if you're looking for a snug, performance fit.
 Otherwise, size them regularly and expect a very comfortable shoe once the break-in period passes.

 Smearing